koopero/horten-OLD/README.md

 		}
 	)

+# But wait, there's more!
+And you'll hear all about it when I finish these docs.

 ## Connections
 ### MySQL
 Horten can read and write a MySQL or MariaDB database.
 The basic row is  `( path, value, time )`, storing only **primitive** values.
 This allows an application to journal every part of its state in millisecond increments.
 This state can be recalled easily when your application is loaded.
 For more detail, read the [Docs](docs/MySQL.md).